Welcome to the E.N.E.R.G.Y. for Change Flywheel

 Abstract

 Successful change implementation hinges on people, and while not everything is malleable, effective guidance and support can significantly improve outcomes.
-Propel your change initiative towards success by adopting the E.N.E.R.G.Y. for Change Flywheel.
-This model, centred on the people side of change, addresses most common root causes of failing change.
-It provides an approach and tools to craft a promising change plan, gain traction, and navigate the intricate dynamics of change.
+The E.N.E.R.G.Y. for Change Flywheel, centred on the people side of change, equips leaders with an approach and wide array of change tools that will enable them to craft a promising change plan, gain traction, and navigate the intricate dynamics of change.

-This document offers a high-level description of the forces influencing people's adoption of change and outlines key considerations for successful change realization.
+This document offers a high-level description of the forces influencing people's adoption of change and outlines key considerations for successful change realisation.
 For further inquiries or comments, please contact me at wally@propulse.partners.

 Introduction

-Humans and organizations seek predictability and habit.
+Organisations seek predictability and habit.
 This fosters efficiency, quality and stability and lie at the base for growth.
-To this end we install and cherish various stabilizing forces in our organisations.
-However, various stabilizing forces that optimize in a 'steady state' will become brakes on change.
+To this end we install and cherish various stabilising forces in our organisations.
+However, stabilising forces that optimise in a 'steady state' may become brakes on change.
 These forces fall into four categories.
 Depending on how you drive the change, potentially five.
 Let’s have a look at them.

 Formal Forces